Secondary Education or Special K-12 (Music or Spanish)

 Middle Grade Endorsement

-To earn this endorsement, candidates are required to have the equivalent of three semester hours of middle grade philosophy, curriculum, instruction and methods, and to 3 credit hours of advanced adolescent psychology in addition to 18 credit hours in one subject area.
+To earn this endorsement, candidates are required to have the equivalent of three semester hours of middle grade methods and 3 credit hours of advanced adolescent psychology in addition to 18 credit hours in one content area.

 33 credit hours for certification plus 9 or 12 credit hours for degree.

 All coursework must be completed within five years of admission.
-A cumulative grade-point average of at least 3.0 must be maintained; a grade of D is not acceptable toward satisfying degree or certification requirements.
+A cumulative grade-point average of at least 3.0 must be maintained; a grade of D is not acceptable toward satisfying degree or licensure requirements.
 Not more than 6 credit hours of appropriate graduate credit, taken prior to being admitted to Saint Xavier University and taken within the past five years, may be transferred from another institution.
+A grade of B or better must be earned in order for coursework to be transferred.